 Consider trading foods that are highly inflammatory (like white flour, milk, and grain-fed beef) for foods with strong anti-inflammatory properties (especially low-sugar fruit, veggies, nuts, beans, and seafood).
 The reason?
 Most of us are inflamed on the inside — a problem triggered by toxins, junk food, hidden food allergies, and stress.

-“Hormones we release to fight inflammation end up blocking pathways that our thyroid hormone uses — so when your body is fighting inflammation, your thyroid struggles,” explains nutritionist Haylie Pomroy, author of Fast Metabolism Diet ($14.99, Amazon), noting that weight gain, low energy, brain fog, and hair loss are common consequences.
+“Hormones we release to fight inflammation end up blocking pathways that our thyroid hormone uses — so when your body is fighting inflammation, your thyroid struggles,” explains nutritionist Haylie Pomroy, author of Fast Metabolism Diet (Buy on Amazon, $21.86), noting that weight gain, low energy, brain fog, and hair loss are common consequences.

 Reach for Tea